Superalgos/Superalgos/README.md

 ![allow-launching](https://user-images.githubusercontent.com/55707292/117553933-fcfc5b80-b019-11eb-872c-4fad81b184d2.gif)

-Now both shortcuts will launch Superalgos like any other program on your computer.
+Now both launcher and desktop shortcuts will launch Superalgos like any other program on your computer.

 ## 3. Usage Notes